ahmad1598/Personal-Full-Stack-app/client/README.md

  I need to work on these parts :

-- Home
-    - change users picture from static to dynamic - should be read from DB

     - User to Follow
         - work on Follower Button
-        - see if you can put eye button for all the user, to give the other user's access to see the overview profile
+        - see if you can put eye icons button for all the users, to give the other user's access to see the overview profile

     - comments
         - make post request for comments